HarshJamgaonkar05/ES---335-ML-Assignment-2/task 5/assignment_2_q5_subjectiveanswers.md

 ### Conclusion

-The custom PyTorch implementation successfully demonstrates logistic regression from first principles, achieving performance comparable to sklearn's optimized implementation.
-The 85.00% accuracy on the make_moons dataset validates the correctness of the implementation.
-The decision boundary visualizations show that both models learn similar classification strategies, confirming the mathematical similarity of both the approaches.
+The custom PyTorch implementation successfully demonstrates logistic regression from first principles, achieving performance that slightly exceeds sklearn's optimized implementation (85.50% vs 85.00%).
+The high accuracy on the make_moons dataset validates the correctness of the implementation, with the final training loss converging to 0.317.
+The decision boundary visualizations show that both models learn similar classification strategies, confirming the mathematical similarity of both approaches.